Getting Started

 Then, link your subscription plans with sandbox monthly and yearly prices.

-Add the following template tag either on the start page or on a separate pricing page view:
+Add the following template tag for subscription-plan pricing either on the start page or on a separate pricing page view:

 {% load paddle_subscriptions_tags %}